This PDF is the current document as it appeared on Public Inspection on 01/31/2013 at 08:45 am.

 8. Past Performance Related to ITS deployment—relevant examples of how the States potentially involved have deployed, operated, and maintained ITS solutions that continue to provide safety, efficiency, mobility, and other benefits to corridor stakeholders and the general public.

 Applicants may be contacted for additional information or clarification.
-The application should include a primary point of contact and provide complete contact information for this individual.
+The application should include a primary point of contact and provide Start Printed Page 7479complete contact information for this individual.

 The Department may pursue partial funding of applications.